Skip to Content

 Houses in Helsinki

-As the capital of Finland, you’re highly likely to visit Helsinki while you’re in the country.
-Even if you’re planning on visiting other parts of the country, you should reserve some time to check out Helsinki.
+As the capital city of Finland, you’re highly likely to visit Helsinki while you’re in the country.
+Even if you plan to visit other parts of the country, you should reserve some time to check out Helsinki.

 It’s an interesting city and there’s a lot to see.
 One of the main sights is the impressive cathedral, which was built in the 19th century as a tribute to Tsar Nicholas I when Finland was under Russian occupation.
 It’s a stunning building and even more beautiful inside than out.